mofc-endhunger/pantry-registration-api-node/docs/api-io-comparison.md

 ## Gaps & Enhancements
 - New system covers all legacy flows and adds modern authentication features.
-- Households endpoints implemented; counts derived from active member DOB.
+- Some endpoints (e.g., households) are not yet implemented in the new system.
-- Audit trail added for household/member changes.
+- All new endpoints and IO are documented above for team review.